Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: The Data

 \section{The Data}

 Miyazaki et al. (2002; 2007) used the 8.2 meter Subaru Telescope to carry out a weak lensing survey of thirteen well-separated fields covering a total of 21.82 deg$^2$ .
-They used lensing convergence maps to identify 100 candidate halos with signal-to-noise $\nu > $ 3.7.
-In their GTO2deg$^2$ field (centered at $\alpha_{2000}$ = 16$^h$04$^m$44$^s$;$\delta_{2000}$ =43$^\circ$11$^{\prime}$24$^{\prime\prime}$), we have completed a dense redshift survey.
-Our GTO2deg$^2$ redshift survey includes redshifts for 4549 galaxies and covers the entire 2.1 deg$^2$ Subaru field.
-We follow the approach of Geller et al. (2010) and use the redshift survey as a test of the efficiency of the weak lensing map in identifying massive halos.
+They used lensing convergence maps to identify 100 candidate halos with signal-to-noise $\nu > $ 3.7; ten of these candidates are within the GTO2deg$^2$ field we examine here.
+This published sample motivates our choice for the limiting significance of the weak lensing peaks to be explored with the redshift survey.

+In the Miyazaki et al. (2007) GTO2deg$^2$ field (centered at $\alpha_{2000}$ = 16$^h$04$^m$44$^s$;$\delta_{2000}$ =43$^\circ$11$^{\prime}$24$^{\prime\prime}$), our foreground redshift survey includes redshifts for 4549 galaxies and covers the entire 2.1 deg$^2$ Subaru field.
+We follow the approach of Geller et al. (2010) and use the redshift survey as a route to examining the completeness and purity of the weak lensing map in identifying massive halos.